 Download your FREE Business Idea Starter Kit to get your business started NOW:

-Have you ever imagined how freeing it would be to work for yourself and work from home or are you enjoying doing that right now?
+Have you ever imagined how freeing it would be to work for yourself or work from home or are you enjoying doing that right now?

-But I think the biggest productivity booster in my business life didn’t come from a planner or a calendar, but rather from finding ways to feel energetically balanced.
+I think the biggest productivity booster in my business life didn’t come from a planner or a calendar though, but rather from finding ways to manage my energy.

-The first time I stood up and spoke about my business, and it was only briefly, a very wise lady told me to rest the next day because I had expended a lot of energy.
+The first time I stood up and spoke about my business, and it was only briefly, a very wise lady told me to rest the next day because I had expended a lot of energy and she was right.
 When I first did sales conversations, I wouldn’t do any other client calls on those days.
 Even now, certain activities take it out of me more than others.

-That sounds woo woo but it really is true.
+That sounds a little woo woo but it really is true.
+We are not machines.
 Some parts of business drain your energy.
 Which parts those are will differ from person to person.
 Some people love to blog, while other people find it incredibly draining.
-Some people get energized working with clients in a group setting, while for others that would be a nightmare.
+Some people get energized working with clients in a group setting, while for others that would be quite taxing.

 I find managing my ENERGY to be much more important than managing my time.
 We can only take on so much in a day, we only have so much bandwidth, so don’t beat yourself up about not being able to keep at it.